GSA/search.digitalgov.gov/_posts/2014-04-29-best-bets-text.md

 A best bet appears above the standard web results when a searcher's query matches the text of its title, description, or keywords.

 Text best bets have the same look as standard web results.
-Up to three relevant best bets are listed under a heading, Recommended by YourSite.
+Up to two relevant best bets are listed under a heading, Recommended by YourSite.

 See the sample results page below that shows a text best bet displayed on TSA.gov for a search on *[razors](http://search.usa.gov/search?query=razors&affiliate=tsa.gov)*.